usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-5.md

     ExploitExample: "How Apple and Amazon Security Flaws Led To My Epic Hacking [^197]"
     CVEExample:
     PossibleCountermeasures:
-        - "Enable two-factor or other strong authentication methods for user accounts on Google, Apple, or other device management and tracking services."
+        "Enable two-factor or other strong authentication methods for user accounts on Google, Apple, or other device management and tracking services.":
+            -
-        - "Use features from Google or others to periodically analyze account activity for suspicious logins."
+        "Use features from Google or others to periodically analyze account activity for suspicious logins.":
+            -
 ---